Breakthrough discovery reveals way of reversing Motor Neurone Disease damage

 Dr Mehta, who carried out the study alongside Dr Bhuvaneish Selvaraj and Professor Siddharthan Chandran, said Scotland was uniquely well-placed to progress their findings into human clinical trials quickly as a result of the pioneering MND-SMART project launched last year.

-The initiative, led by Edinburgh University and the Ewan Macdonald Centre, is an adaptive clinical trial which brings together hundreds of patients across the UK with MND and enables multiple possible treatments to be tested at once.
+The initiative, led by Edinburgh University and the Euan MacDonald Centre, is an adaptive clinical trial which brings together hundreds of patients across the UK with MND and enables multiple possible treatments to be tested at once.

 It means that as soon as the investigators identify a drug likely to produce the mitochondrial boost they are looking for, it can be fast-tracked straight into large-scale clinical trials - a process that might normally take 10 to 15 years.